...

 After the passing of my beloved Rottweiler Bagheera, it took me a long time to be ready for another dog.
 In the same Ayahuasca ceremony during which my grandmother Françoise convinced me to have kids, I was visited by two white German shepherds.
 I had a fascination for John Snow’s white dire wolf, Ghost, but did not know the breed existed.
 From that moment on I knew I was meant to have one.
 Angel joined our little family in August 2023.
 She is sweet, super high energy and infinitely playful.
 She fit right in!

-As my grandmother told me I should have both a son and a daughter, my daughter daughter Amélie (named after my mother’s grandmother) was born February 2024.
+As my grandmother told me I should have both a son and a daughter, Amélie (named after my mother’s grandmother) was born February 2024.
 The little family is now complete and ready to go on all the adventures!

 For more details on the above read: